wayinone/esp32-firebase-utils/README.md

 Note that, if for some reason, you would like to change the version, you will have to remove the `dependencies.lock` file from your project's root folder, and rebuild again.

 ## APIs

+Note that all the APIs here are wrappers of Firebase's REST API, hence, WIFI is necessary.
+  * If you don't have WIFI setup in your project, you can simply include my `components/wifi` (by copy paste or use `idf_component.yaml` like above, with `path: "components/wifi`.
+Then set your WIFI's SSID and password in `idf.py menuconfig`-> WIFI STA Configuration)

+    ```cpp
+    #include "station_mode.h"
+    initWifiSta();
+    ```

 Currently the APIs here includes: